-2.1.1 Purpose, Mission and Activities of the Committee
+2.1.1 Purpose of Committee

-The purpose of the Committee is to coordinate, recommend, consolidate, and assist with the execution of the GNSO's outreach objectives.
+The purpose of the Committee is to provide a centralized authority in the GNSO to coordinate, recommend, consolidate and assist with the execution of the GNSO's outreach objectives.

 The Committee's operational plans and activities should further a valid, cost saving and useful purpose aimed at (1) consolidating human and financial resources; (2) creating efficiency; and (3) and coordinating the GNSO outreach efforts to avoid duplication of effort.